 There are two types of building permit applications, certified and uncertified.
-Applicants must consider whether to lodge a certified or an uncertified building permit application.

 - Certified applications are submitted when the applicant has already engaged a private building surveyor to check the plans and specifications of the proposed building.
 They then complete a certificate of design compliance, confirming that the proposal complies with the applicable building standards.
 This takes place before the application for a building permit is submitted to the City to assess.
 The City then has 10 business days to decide on a certified application.

 - Uncertified applications are submitted directly to the City without a certificate of design compliance.
 An independent building surveyor is appointed by the City to check the proposal and provide a certificate of design compliance.
 The City has 25 business days to decide on an uncertified application.

 - Application for Building Permit Form, either certified or uncertified